Orange (word): Etymology

 The place named Orange has a separate etymology.
 The Roman-Celtic settlement was founded in 36 or 35 BC and originally named Arausio, after a Celtic water god.
 The Principality of Orange was named for this place and not for the color.
 Some time after the sixteenth century, though, the color orange was adopted as a canting symbol of the House of Orange-Nassau.
 The color eventually came to be associated with Protestantism, as a result of the participation by the House of Orange on the Protestant side in the French Wars of Religion, the Irish campaigns, and the Dutch Eighty Years' War.

 Pronunciation

-With forest, warrant, horrible, etc., orange forms a class of English words where the North American pronunciation of what is pronounced as /ɒ/, the vowel in lot, in British Received Pronunciation varies between the vowel in north (/ɔ/ or /o/ depending on the cot–caught and horse–hoarse mergers) and that in lot (/ɑ/ or /ɒ/ depending on the father–bother merger).
+With forest, warrant, horrible, etc., orange forms a class of English words where the North American pronunciation of what is pronounced as /ɒ/, the vowel in lot, in British Received Pronunciation varies between the vowel in north (/ɔ/ or /o/ depending on the cot–caught merger) and that in lot (/ɑ/ or /ɒ/ depending on the father–bother merger).
 The former is more common while the latter is mainly found on the East Coast of the United States.
-While many dictionaries of North American English include the north pronunciation as the primary or only variant, Merriam-Webster lists the lot variant first and glosses the north variant as "chiefly Northern & Midland".
+While many dictionaries of North American English include the north pronunciation as the primary or only variant, Merriam-Webster lists the lot variant first and glosses the north variant as "chiefly Northern & Midland" for orange but not for other words in the class (forest etc.).
 Its Collegiate Dictionary listed north first until the 1973 eighth edition, but has flipped the order since the 1983 ninth edition.
 Merriam-Webster is also unique in including monosyllabic variants (/ɑːrndʒ, ɔːrndʒ/).